Efficient Property Management in Notion: A Step-by-Step Guide

 To reorder properties within your database:

-Click and drag a property using its handle (the icon to the left of the property name).
-Drop it at the desired position to reorder.
+Click and drag a property using its handle (the icon to the left of the property name) and drop it in the desired position.

 Editing and Deleting Properties